 A significant percentage.
 Much of the initial consultation can be carried out using video conference and presentation platforms.
 This allows all parties to gain an understanding of what is involved, a clear overview of the market, and the ability to cover all important aspects of the transaction.
-Marketing recommendations, contingency planning, moving costs and transaction investment can all be reviewed.
+Marketing recommendations, contingency planning, moving costs, and transaction investment can all be reviewed.
 Agreements can also be entered into using digital platforms.
-A physical inspection of the property will be required and of course this will be handled in the most professionally and with the utmost attention to social distancing and public health requirements.
+A physical inspection of the property will be required and of course, this will be handled the most professionally and with the utmost attention to social distancing and public health requirements.

 From that point onwards, completion of building & pest inspections, along with any other professional services from styling to photography and private viewings can be handled effectively in a controlled environment.